Cisco Systems Whale Trades Spotted

-A whale with a lot of money to spend has taken a noticeably bearish stance on Cisco Systems.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Cisco Systems.

 What's The Price Target?